laravel-zero/docs/build-a-standalone-application.md

   `LaravelZero\Framework\Components\Updater\Strategy\GitHubReleasesStrategy`
 - Download the PHAR file from the `builds/` directory on GitLab:
   `LaravelZero\Framework\Components\Updater\Strategy\GitLabStrategy`
+- Download the PHAR file from a custom URL (requires extending the abstract class):
+  `LaravelZero\Framework\Components\Updater\Strategy\AbstractDirectDownloadStrategy`

 To use a custom strategy, first publish the config using: